Face-off: Women's lacrosse

 In women's lacrosse, a procedure similar to a face-off is also used, although it is called a draw.
 The two players taking the draw stand at the center of the field, and hold their sticks together at waist level while the referee places the ball between the heads, which face each other.
 Four other players from each team stand on the outside of a 30 ft center circle.
 At the whistle, the two center players both lift their sticks, tossing the ball in the air, while the players on the outside attempt to gain possession when it comes down.

 Similar rules in other sports

 A face-off is also similar to other methods used to start or resume play in a variety of other sports.
 All of these involve two opposing players attempting to gain control of the ball after it is released by an official.

-A jump ball in basketball, a ball-up in Australian rules football, and a throw-up in shinty, all involve an official throwing the ball upwards into the air after which players must play for the ball.
+A jump ball in basketball, a ball-up in Australian rules football, and a throw-up in gaelic games and shinty, all involve an official throwing the ball upwards into the air after which players must play for the ball.

+In water polo, the game starts with a swim-off.
+The ball is set in the middle of the pool, and when the whistle blows the teams race towards it to get possession.
+The same procedure happens after scoring.

 A dropped-ball (if contested) is a method used in association football whereby an official will drop the ball rather than releasing it into the air.